dominickj-tdi/couchdb-python/README.rst

 * ``couchdb.view``: a CouchDB view server that allows writing view functions in Python

 **Please note that this is very much a work in progress in modernizing this library.
-It is broken and so far I have been breaking it more as I update it.
-Help doing these updates is welcome of course.
-But don't actually try to use it right now.**
+The basics seem to all be functioning for me now, but it is far from being done or well tested.
+Please feel free to use and to help fix bugs!
+But be aware some things are almost certainly still broken. **

 Completed Tasks
 ---------------